Comparisons12 min read

 EasyWP Starter ~$3.88/mo ~$8.88/mo 10 GB

-Honest take: Namecheap's renewal prices aren't breathtaking, but they're still well below what Bluehost charges at renewal.
-That's a real, quantifiable advantage over a 3-year span — and it's the kind of thing that quietly saves you hundreds of dollars while you're busy, you know, actually running your website.
+Here's my honest take: Namecheap's renewal prices aren't jaw-dropping, but they still beat what Bluehost charges when it comes time to renew.
+That's a real, measurable win over a 3-year span — quietly saving you hundreds of dollars while you're busy, you know, actually running your site.

 📘 The Complete Budget System $4.99